-Westacott Road, Whiddon Valley, Barnstaple, Devon EX32 8QY 01271 375074 orchardvale@thsp.org.uk www.ovschool.co.uk
+Westacott Road, Whiddon Valley, Barnstaple, Devon EX32 8QY 01271 375074 orchardvale@ventrus.org.uk www.ovschool.co.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.